wdznak/SEGUIApp/README.md

 The main goal of this project is to test different approaches to design an app and improve my multithreading knowledge.
 In future releases, I'm going to implement a python module that will use gathered data to feed machine learning models.

 Currently, the app is running on a Microsoft Azure virtual machine from 10/05/19 without any issues (day of the commit 30/05/19).
+Edit 10/03/20.
+App is still up and have gathered over 200GB of data.
 ![](../assets/app.png)